SciML/DataDrivenDiffEq.jl/docs/src/getting_started.md

 ## Defining a Problem

-Problems of identification, estimation, or inference are defined by the data.
-This data contains at least measurements of the states `X`, which would be sufficient to describe a `DiscreteDataDrivenProblem` with unit time steps similar to the [first example on dynamic mode decomposition](@ref Linear-Systems-via-Dynamic-Mode-Decomposition).
-Of course we can extend this to include time points `t`, control signals `U` or a function describing those `u(x,p,t)`.
+Problems of identification, estimation, or inference are defined by data.
+These data contain at least measurements of the states `X`, which would be sufficient to describe a `DiscreteDataDrivenProblem` with unit time steps similar to the [first example on dynamic mode decomposition](@ref Linear-Systems-via-Dynamic-Mode-Decomposition).
+Of course, we can extend this to include time points `t`, control signals `U` or a function describing those `u(x,p,t)`.
 Additionally, any parameters `p` known a priori can be included in the problem.
 In practice, this looks like:

 ```julia
 problem = DiscreteDataDrivenProblem(X)